-A perfectly flat guitar neck is not ideal, as guitars require a small amount of neck relief.
-If the neck were completely straight the strings would come into contact with the fret wires when played due to the vibrations placed upon them as a result of hitting the string with a pick or your fingers.
+A perfectly flat guitar neck isn’t optimal, as guitars require a small amount of neck relief to prevent the strings from coming into contact with the fret wires when played due to the vibrations experienced by the strings.
 A small amount of neck relief allows the strings to vibrate freely while maintaining sufficient clearance from the fret wires.

 How is the truss rod of an acoustic guitar adjusted?